Licensed Psychologist

 SPECIALTIES

 Like all therapists, I'm really good at helping people with some things and less expert at helping with other things.
-Perhaps I had less training in that area or my approach to therapy is not considered the ideal treatment for that issue.
+Perhaps I had less training in that area or my approach to therapy is not considered the ideal treatment plan for that issue.

 I've listed what I consider to be my specialties (left) and issues I usually refer people to other professionals for (right.)
 Referrals are nothing to take personally; in fact, it's my ethical duty to recommend you see someone else if I think you'd be in better hands!